monchert/test_cascade/README.md

 This repository is administered by Sung Ho Yoon (syoon@konkuk.ac.kr), Department of Bioscience and Biotechnology, Konkuk University, Seoul 05029, Republic of Korea

 ## Installation
-Required software:
+### Required software:
 * A functional Matlab installation (R2015a or higher).

-Required MATLAL code files (Locate following two files in the same folder which is set to be the working directory in MATLAB.
+### Required MATLAL source files (Locate following two files in the same folder which is set to be the working directory in MATLAB.
 * in_degrees.m : For calculating the in-degree of each node
 * cascade.m : For calculating the cascade set of a given node

-Example data files:
+### Example data files:
 * directed_adjacency_matrix_of_ecoli_reaction_graph.mat : Adjacency matrix of the reaction graph converted from the metabolic network model of E.coli (iJO1366) in Matlab format
 * rxn_list.mat : Reaction list of the E. coli reaction graph corresponding to the adjacency matrix in Matlab format

-### Examplified MATLAB codes for calculating cascade numbers
+## Examples of MATLAB codes for calculating cascade numbers

-* [Example 1] toy model in the paper "Identification of critical connectors in local connectivity and between modules in the directed biological network"
+### [Example 1] toy model in the paper "Identification of critical connectors in local connectivity and between modules in the directed biological network"

 % 1-1.
 To get a cascade number of a specific node: